Coronavirus: dermatology update

-- first name and surname, sex, age, ethnic original and reference number for the patient are standard requirements
+- First name and surname, sex, date of birth, ethnic origin and reference number for the patient are standard requirements.

 Transportation of samples to the laboratory

 All samples of skin, hair and nail should be submitted in a piece of folded paper, or a packet, secured with a paper clip.
 This keeps the specimen dry and free from contamination.
-Any paper will suffice, although coloured paper is preferable as skin and hair contrasts well making it easier to see the specimen.
+Any paper will suffice, although coloured paper contrasts well against skin and hair making it easier to see the specimen.

 Please do not send: